 - Guild prioritizes career development for its employees through its Guild University learning programs, including leadership and management development as well as customer service focused curriculum.
-In 2021, Guild University provided learning and development courses for personnel that included Situational Leadership, Unconscious Bias, Developing Empowered and Dynamic Teams, Rising with Resilience, Customer Service Excellence, and Change Management. - Guild's Elevate and self-guided coaching programs empower sales and operations employees by supporting them at each stage of their career, providing a roadmap to develop highly productive partnerships with referral networks. - Employee wellness programs, including programs designed to assist working parents during the COVID-19 pandemic promote a supportive and healthy workplace.
-In 2022, Guild reduced copays for mental health visits by 50% to assist those who may be struggling during the pandemic. - Guild provides an employee resource group to support its U.S. military veterans and reserve duty members.
-In 2022, Guild began providing two weeks of paid time off for any active military member who must miss work due to required training duty. - Guild's culture, policies, and practices have helped the company to be recognized as a top workplace both locally and nationally.
+In 2022, Guild University provided learning and development courses for personnel that included Situational Leadership, Unconscious Bias, Developing Empowered and Dynamic Teams, Rising with Resilience, Customer Service Excellence, and Change Management. - Guild's Elevate small group and self-guided coaching programs empower sales and operations employees by supporting them at each stage of their career, providing a roadmap to develop highly productive partnerships with referral networks to generate more leads and increase conversion of closed loans. - Employee wellness programs, including programs designed to assist working parents during the COVID-19 pandemic promote a supportive and healthy workplace.
+In 2022, Guild reduced copays for mental health visits by 50% to assist those who may be struggling during the pandemic. - Guild supports four employee-led resource groups (ERG) that champion diversity, inclusion and equity related causes.
+Guild's employee-led resource groups consist of a military veterans ERG, Black ERG, Hispanic/Latino ERG, and LGBTQIA+ ERG.
+In 2022, Guild began providing two weeks of paid time off for any active military member who must miss work due to required training duty. - In 2022, Guild and its military veterans ERG received the South Carolina Employer Support of the Guard and Reserve Pro Patria Award in recognition of their support of employees who serve in the South Carolina Guard and Reserve.

+- Guild's culture, policies, and practices have helped the company to be recognized as a top workplace both locally and nationally.

-- 2021 San Diego Top Workplace,
+- 2022 San Diego Top Workplace,

 The San Diego Union-Tribune

-For the ninth year in a row, Guild was named a Top Workplace by The San Diego Union-Tribune.
+For the tenth year in a row, Guild was named a Top Workplace by The San Diego Union-Tribune.
 The award honors companies that are highly valued and appreciated by their employees for having outstanding culture and business environments.
 The rankings are based on the results of an anonymous third-party employee survey.

-2021 Best Mortgage Companies to Work For, National Mortgage News
+2022 Best Mortgage Companies to Work For, National Mortgage News

-For the second consecutive year, Guild was named one of National Mortgage News' Best Mortgage Companies to Work For.
+For the third year in a row, Guild was name one of National Mortgage News' Best Mortgage Companies to Work For.
 The annual survey and awards program is dedicated to identifying and recognizing the industry's best employers and providing organizations with valuable employee feedback.